воскресенье, 24 октября 2021 г.

 Why people do not change their views

-I believe that education makes a person more dogmatic, because the modern education system only provides knowledge that fits into the overall picture (at least I see such a situation in Russia).
+I believe that education can make a person more dogmatic because the modern education system only provides knowledge that fits into a pre-established narrative.

-We can conditionally say that the worldview is formed by the books that were accidentally read in the first place (or other sources of information).
+We can say that a person's worldview is often shaped by the first books they read or other initial sources of information they encounter.

-There is an observation that believers are less likely to read the Bible than atheists.
-This is due to the fact that atheists consider the Bible to be a set of fairy tales, and accordingly reading it does not cause cognitive dissonance in them; believers find facts in the Bible that do not fit into their picture of the world, this causes them cognitive dissonance and they stop reading.
+There is an interesting observation that believers are less likely to read the Bible than atheists.
+Atheists consider the Bible a set of fairy tales, so reading it does not cause them cognitive dissonance.
+Believers, however, encounter facts in the Bible that do not fit their worldview, causing cognitive dissonance and leading them to stop reading.

-It can be said that a smart person is the one who is not afraid of cognitive dissonance, or, more precisely, is ready to endure it until a new understanding comes (at a deeper level of knowledge).
-A stupid man is the one who believes that he understands almost everything.
+A smart person is one who is not afraid of cognitive dissonance and is ready to endure it until a new understanding emerges at a deeper level of knowledge.
+A foolish person, on the other hand, believes they understand almost everything.